 We will normally store all your information:

 As explained above, We are relying on your explicit consent to process your information in categories (g) to (o) above.
 You provided this consent when you agreed that we would provide legal services/you asked me to provide a reference.

 You have the right to withdraw this consent at any time, but this will not affect the lawfulness of any processing activity we have carried out prior to you withdrawing your consent.
 However, where we also rely on other bases for processing your information, you may not be able to prevent processing of your data.
 For example, if you have asked us to work for you and we have spent time on your case, you may owe us money which we will be entitled to claim.

 If there is an issue with the processing of your information, please contact our Data Protection Manager (Angela Campbell) using the contact details below.

 Under the GDPR, you have a number of rights that you can exercise in certain circumstances.
 These are free of charge.
 In summary, you may have the right to:

 If you want more information about your rights under the GDPR please see the Guidance from the Information Commissioners Office on Individual’s rights under the GDPR.

 If you want to exercise any of these rights, please:

-I will respond to you within one month from when I receive your request.
+We will respond to you within one month from when we receive your request.